solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 ## Add Dependencies

-Next, update the starter code with the dependencies we'll need to run the example.
+Next, update the starter code with the dependencies needed to run the example.

 Begin by installing `@solana/spl-token-metadata`.
-Note that the starter code already includes the `@solana/web3.js` and `@solana/spl-token` libraries.
+Note that the starter project already includes the `@solana/web3.js` and `@solana/spl-token` libraries.

 ```